DIABETES, A 21ST CENTURY EPIDEMIC

 Diet and mineral deficiencies.
 Not moving enough sugar into the cells from the blood can contribute to cravings for sweets and carbohydrates.
 However, eating them tends to further deplete zinc, manganese and chromium.

-Eating fat may raise the blood sugar in some cases.
-Oddly, this occurs because it temporarily decreases insulin secretion, which then causes an increase in blood sugar temporarily.
+Eating fat may raise the blood sugar, in some cases.
+This may occur because eating fat can temporarily decrease insulin secretion, which then causes an increase in blood sugar temporarily.
+Insulin is secreted mainly in response to eating sugars or complex carbohydrates.

 Rest and Sleep.
 Lots of rest and sleep are a key for healing diabetes.
 One should get at least 10 hours of rest each and every evening.
 If this is not possible, then get as close to this as you can.
 Also, going to bed early, ideally before 9 PM, is most helpful to get the most rest from your sleep.